john74/homepage-backend/README.md

 ## Todo List

 1. Refactor the codebase for better maintainability.
-2. Add docstrings and unit tests
+2. Add docstrings and unit tests.
 3. Implement a notes app allowing users to create personal notes, with the capability to set email notifications for specific times.
 4. Develop a news aggregator app enabling users to consolidate articles from their favorite websites in a single location.
 5. Build a social media aggregator app allowing users to view the latest posts from their favorite accounts in a centralized feed.